David Fernandez, CEO, Transmural Biotech

 The company is building AI algorithms capable of diagnosing—through images and devices as common as ultrasound scanners—a wide range of very dangerous diseases.
 Through these images, embracing the notion of non-invasive tests, Transmural Biotech builds algorithms with excellent predictive capacity that are capable of advancing diagnosis with an immediate response.

 After nine years of activity, Transmural Biotech has already demonstrated that its business is in the products that allow tests to be performed quickly, comfortably, more reliably, and faster.
-“We started with maternal-fetal tests (prematurity and fetal lung maturity), and now we are able, in collaboration with the medical institutions that provide us with images, to create algorithms for a very wide range of diseases in all types of ages,” mentions Miguel Ángel Lorente, the CEO of Transmural Biotech.
+“We started with maternal-fetal tests (prematurity and fetal lung maturity), and now we are able, in collaboration with the medical institutions that provide us with images, to create algorithms for a very wide range of diseases in all types of ages,” mentions David Fernández Head of Transmural Biotech.
 The company already has two predictive algorithms that are marketed in 70 countries and will add five more by the end of 2020.
+In China alone, where a listed pharmaceutical group has acquired the company’s maternal-fetal products’ distribution license, more than five million of these tests will be carried out in 2021.

 Yalu Liu, International Director, Transmural Biotech